Research and Collecting

-Division staff reviewing applications make a decision to approve a Research and Collecting Permit based on a peer review of favorable and unfavorable factors; on an assessment of perceived risk to the natural resources and interruption to park activities; and on benefits to the knowledge and understanding of park resources.
+Staff reviewing applications approve a research and collecting permit based on a peer review of favorable and unfavorable factors, on an assessment of perceived risk to the natural resources and interruption to park activities, and on benefits to the knowledge and understanding of park resources.
 While park staff will work with applicants to arrive at a mutually acceptable research design, there may be activities where no acceptable mitigating measures are possible and the application will be denied.

 The time and effort required to review the permit application and accompanying study proposal will be proportional to the type and magnitude of the proposed research.

 For example, a single visit for a non-manipulative research project will often require a relatively simple proposal and the permitting decision should be relatively quick.
-Projects that are highly manipulative or intrusive; involve the collection of specimens; have the potential to affect non-renewable, rare or delicate resources; or which need detailed planning or logistics require more extensive review.
+Projects that are highly manipulative or intrusive, involve the collection of specimens, have the potential to affect non-renewable, rare or delicate resources, or that need detailed planning or logistics require more extensive review.
 General decision factors that influence permitting decisions are outlined below.